 - Outdoor triggers of allergic rhinitis include ragweed, grass, tree pollen, and mold spores.
-Outdoor allergens cause seasonal allergic rhinitis (also known as hay fever), which typically occurs during the spring and summer.
-Indoor allergens can cause perennial (year-round) allergic rhinitis.
+Outdoor allergens cause seasonal allergic rhinitis (also known as hay fever), which typically occurs during the spring to the early summer, and late summer to early fall.

 Common symptoms of allergic rhinitis include:

 - Frequent sneezing

 - Itching in nose, throat, or roof of mouth